TheBlob42/houdini.nvim/README.md

 - works in (almost) all [modes](#but-why-stop-in-insert-mode%3F)
 - [escape sequence functions](#escape-sequences) allow a lot of customization
 - works "flawless" in macros

+> There is also [better-escape.nvim](https://github.com/max397574/better-escape.nvim) which just had a recent [rewrite](https://github.com/max397574/better-escape.nvim/issues/61) that switched to `vim.on_key` as well, so the functionality should now be a lot closer with `houdini` (I have not checked the exact details)

 ## Troubleshooting